karishmatatwal05/whether-app/README.md

 Displays temperature, weather description, humidity, and wind speed

-Responsive design for mobile and desktop views
+Responsive design for mobile and desktop views.

 Clean and simple user interface.

+ Technologies Used
+ HTML5: For the structure and content of the website.
+ CSS3: To style and layout the website, including responsiveness.
+ JavaScript: For interactivity and dynamic content (e.g., cart management).
+ GitHub Pages (or other hosting platforms): For deployment.

+📸 Demo Check out the live demo here: https://karishmatatwal05.github.io/whether-app/